rksc82/shopping-cart/Readme.md

 ## Usage

-In order to run the application from your local computer, please execute `./localBuildAndRun.sh`.
-It will bring up your Postgres database and the API.
+In order to run the application from your local computer, please execute following commands:
+To bring up all dependencies
+`docker-compose up`

-If running Postgres outside.
-Update the Postgress url in application. properties and run the application by using ./gradlew bootRun
+Update the Postgres url in application.properties

+To run the application locally as a container `./localBuildAndRun.sh`

+Run the application using gradle command
+`./gradlew bootRun`

 ## APIs